Washington Press Club Foundation is looking forward to the 76th Annual Congressional Dinner

 For those who couldn't attend, click here to view a video of the night's program.

 These lawmakers dazzled the sold-out audience of journalists and their congressional guests with their take on the lighter side of Capitol Hill life.

 The annual Congressional Dinner is the foundation's signature event, allowing journalists and the members of Congress they cover to come together for a nonpartisan evening in the spirit of promoting women and minorities in the nation's newsroom.

-The foundation honored award-winning journalist Diane Rehm with its Lifetime Achievement Award.
+The foundation honored award-winning journalist Elizabeth Drew with its Lifetime Achievement Award.

-The foundation announced the winner of the annual David Lynch Award, Jonathan Tamari, recognizing excellence in coverage of Congress from a regional perspective.
+The foundation announced the winners of the annual David Lynch Award, Daniel Freedman and Sam Brody, recognizing excellence in coverage of Congress from a regional perspective.